compuuteio/numerology/README.md

 - Stéphane Y. for the book 'ABC de la numérologie' by Jean-Daniel FERMIER which helped me understand the world of numerology
 - Andrii KRAVCHUK (@yakninja) for transferring his ownership of the PyPi repository to me.
 That makes the command `pip install numerology` possible for this code
-- Kévin YAUY (@kyauy) for letting me see all the potential of Python
+- Kévin YAUY, PhD. (@kyauy) for letting me see all the potential of Python
+- Jennifer GORWOOD, PhD. for helping for typing the interpretations in French

 Have fun!